 Now, all of this is important, according to Google and Amazon, because once these devices learn these things about you, they will work even better.
 However, it’s causing issues with consumers.
 For instance, a family reported that their Echo began spontaneously laughing at them.
 Another family reported that their Alexa recorded and sent a conversation to a friend without them knowing about it.
 Amazon claims that it’s likely the devices misheard something in the conversations and thought they were commands.

-Do you want to know what your Alexa device is hearing in your home?
+Do you want to know Is Alexa Spying in your home?
 Here’s how:

 First, open up the app for Alexa, and then open menu options.
 Click on “Settings,” and then “History.”
 You should see a list of all of the commands you have ever said to Alexa, and you can sort your results to see them more clearly.
 If you see a note that says “text not available,” and you click it, you can hear a recording of what it picked up.